HVLepage/cavep-unah/_posts/2025-07-25-June2025Fieldwork.markdown

 ![June2025Fieldwork](/assets/posts/6.25Glacier1.JPG)

-Preparing to depart at the start of the 5kms trail up to the Huaytaypallana glacier /
+Preparing to depart at the start of the 5kms trail up to the Huaytaypallana glacier / Preparándonos para partir al inicio del sendero de 5 km hasta el glaciar Huaytaypallana.

 ![June2025Fieldwork](/assets/posts/6.25Glacier2.JPG)

-On the final stretch of the trail approaching the glacier at 4,500 metres /
+On the final stretch of the ascent approaching the base of the glacier at 4,500 metres / En el tramo final del ascenso, acercándonos a la base del glaciar, a 4500 metros.

 ![June2025Fieldwork](/assets/posts/6.25Glacier3.JPG)

-Preparing the drone for use to survey the glacier and waiting for the clouds to clear /
+Preparing the drone for use to survey the glacier and waiting for the clouds to clear / Preparando el dron para su uso en el estudio del glaciar y esperando a que se despejen las nubes.

 ![June2025Fieldwork](/assets/posts/6.25Glacier4.JPG)

-Surveying and taking measurements and samples at the base of the glacier /
+Preparing to survey and take measurements and samples at the base of the glacier / Preparación para realizar mediciones y tomar muestras en la base del glaciar.

 ![June2025Fieldwork](/assets/posts/6.25Glacier5.JPG)

-Surveying and taking measurements and samples at the base of the glacier /
+Surveying and taking measurements and samples at the base of the glacier / Realización de levantamientos topográficos, mediciones y muestreos en la base del glaciar.

 ![June2025Fieldwork](/assets/posts/6.25Glacier6.JPG)

-The group at the end of the visit to the glacier /
+UNAH & UCAM staff and students at the end of the visit to the glacier prior to the descent / Docentes y estudiantes de la UNAH y la UCAM al final de la visita al glaciar antes del descenso.

 ![June2025Fieldwork](/assets/posts/6.25Glacier7.JPG)

-Dr
+UNAH & UCAM staff and students receiving training in drone use at the northern end of the Huaytaypallana cordillera / Docentes y estudiantes de la UNAH y la UCAM reciben capacitación sobre el uso de drones en el extremo norte de la cordillera de Huaytaypallana.